February 7, 2024

 • Analysis of sick days or surveys on individual well-being

-This way, you can measure the success of employee training in terms of daily work across various factors.
-These factors are also essential for the third question:
+This way, you can measure the success of employee training in relation to everyday work based on various factors.
+These factors are also important for the third question:

 The third question is probably the most important.
-It concerns the direct Return On Investment (ROI) for the whole company, namely: hard facts.
+It concerns the direct return on investment (ROI) for the entire company, therefore: hard facts.

-Many HR professionals tend to avoid metrics regarding continuing education as much as possible – after all, no one likes to hear that their work may have no effect.
-However, a clear statement based on numbers on whether the investment in this specific training is worthwhile is nonetheless essential.
-Ultimately, metrics also help you evaluate new employee trainings or improve existing measures.
+Many HR managers prefer to avoid metrics in the context of further training as much as possible – after all, no one likes to hear that their work might not have an effect.
+A clear statement based on numbers about whether the investment in this specific training is worthwhile is nonetheless essential.
+Ultimately, metrics also help you assess new employee training or improve existing measures.

-To avoid misunderstandings: The impacts on individual employees and smaller groups are of course also measurable (see Question 1 and Question 2).
-These measurements often refer to specially designed questionnaires or self-assessments.
-Focusing on the entire company, successes are measured based on company-wide metrics.
+To avoid misunderstandings: the impacts on individual employees and smaller groups are also measurable (see Question 1 and Question 2).
+These measurements often relate to specially designed questionnaires or self-assessments.
+When focusing on the entire company, successes are measured by company-wide metrics.

-The success of training is measured by general metrics affecting the success of the entire company.
-How and where these are gathered varies in every company.
+The success of training is measured by general metrics that affect the success of the entire company.
+How and where these are collected varies from company to company.

 The following metrics may be helpful for you: